bdeckard92/dupUT/02-Lesson-Plans/21-MERN/README.md

 ## Heads-Up

-* Next week, students will learn about state management, mainly React Context API.
+* Next week, students will learn about state management, mainly using the React Context API.
 Students will also learn about the Stripe payment platform.

 ## Resources